Azkrath/Azkrath/README.md

 ### Hey!
 Azkrath here <a><img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="5%"></a>
-#### And this is my Github profile (Work in progress 🚧):
+#### This is my Github profile (Work in progress 🚧):
-- 🔒 I’m currently working as a Penetration Tester and Application Security Engineer and also do some Bug Bounty in my spare time.
+- 🔒 Currently a professional Penetration Tester & Application Security Engineer with experience in offensive security.
-- 🌱 I’m currently learning Japanese 🇯🇵 and DevSecOps 📦✔️
+- 🌱 Learning Japanese 🇯🇵 as I explore Japanese culture and language in my free time.
-- 📕 I'm currently studying for the CPTS certification, at [Hack The Box](https://academy.hackthebox.com).
+- 🎮 Game Development & Design Enthusiast currently working with Unity and C# while expanding my skills in 2D/3D art and animation to create interactive experiences.
-- 💬 You can ask me about anything related to Cyber Security, Penetration Testing and Offensive Security.
+- 💬 Ask me anything related to technology!
+With a deep background in software development, cybersecurity, penetration testing, and offensive security, I’m happy to share insights.
-- 💻 I have a Cyber Security blog at https://medium.com/azkrath which I might improve in a near future.
+- ✍️ I used to write about Cybersecurity on <a href="https://medium.com/azkrath">ZMedium</a>, check out some of my posts!
-- ⚡ I love Technology, Programming, Cybersecurity, Gaming and IoT/Gadgets.
-I also enjoy working on my own house network, media servers, CCTV, security systems and automation as well as some Game Development.
+- ⚡ Passionate About Game Development: I love creating games and have worked on both academic and personal projects using Unity and C#.
+I’m always eager to learn new technologies, explore industry insights, and deepen my knowledge in game design and development.

 🔗 &nbsp;**Connect with me**
 <p align="left">